 No, the Sonos Beam does not need a sub.
 It has three passive radiators that produce a deep and thumpy bass.
-However, if you want a full surround sound system, you can add a sub and two rear Sonos speakers.
+However, if you want a full surround sound system, you can add a sub (best small subwoofers under 500) and two rear Sonos speakers.

 Is Sonos beam loud enough?